Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 Selection Responsibility

-Ultimate responsibility for developing and maintaining the library's collection rests with the Associate Dean and Director of Library Services.
-The Head of Collection Management and Systems is responsible for coordinating and administering collection development procedures and policies.
+The Head of Library Systems and Collections is responsible for coordinating and administering collection development procedures and policies.
 All requests for materials are reviewed for adherence to the selection guidelines in this policy.
 Librarians provide liaison services for departmental subject areas and solicit selections from faculty in their respective areas of expertise.
-Students and staff requests for acquisition of materials are also welcomed and encouraged, and are reviewed using the same standards that apply to requests from faculty.
+Students and staff requests for acquisition of materials are also encouraged, and are reviewed using the same standards that apply to requests from faculty.

 Fund Allocation

 The materials budget is allocated in broad categories to fulfill collection development needs.
-The Snowden Library is the primary library for the College, and does not support acquisitions for departmental collections.
+Snowden Library is the primary library for the College and does not support acquisitions for departmental collections.

 Selection Guidelines